Supplements To Calm My Hyper Dog

 • Crate time to help them settle and relax.
 With too much choice and freedom, they get wild and unruly.
 Sometimes they get a chew in their crate, sometimes they don’t.

 • No playing inside.
 Play is for the yard, not the house.
-I don’t throw toys inside, and I don’t let them wrestle and chase each other inside.
-This helps set the expectation that inside is for calm behavior.
+I don’t throw toys inside.
+This helps set the expectation that inside is for calmer behavior.

-• We have a daily routine that includes walks/hikes/off-leash time during the day, and after dinner we do fetch in the yard followed by 15 minutes of nose work, and then quiet time.
+• We have a daily routine that includes walks/hikes/off-leash time during the day, and after dinner we do play in the yard followed by quiet time with a chew.
 This helps them get physically and mentally tired so they can just relax.
-If they’re still having a hard time, I help them with the crate or leash.
-But having this structured routine helps them understand what’s expected, what’s happening next, and it all leads to the habit of quiet evenings.
+Having this structured routine helps them understand what’s expected, what’s happening next, and it all leads to the habit of quiet evenings.

-If you’re struggling with your high-energy dog, I can help.
-I offer in-person training in the Spokane area and online training to owners worldwide.
-Let’s create a personalized plan that works for you and your dog.
+and want real help instead of trying quick fixes that won’t work?
+I offer in-person training in Spokane and online training to owners worldwide.
+Let’s create a personalized plan that helps your energetic dog chill out a bit.

 Next